 If you feel that you have faced discrimination at work, you need to address them with your employer first.
 If the place where you work has a mechanism that is responsible for dealing with such complaints (ex. a human resources office), they are legally obliged by Article 78 of the Law on Labor to respond and make a decision about your claim within 15 working days.

-If your labor rights are violated and there are no ways to resolve the issue through your employer, you can alert the Labor Inspectorate in the Ministry of Labor and Social Welfare by issuing an appeal.
-Inspectors from the Ministry or the Municipality can inspect your workplace while preserving the privacy of your complaint and take necessary steps, which would entail providing advice to the employer on how to resolve such problems, issue fines or even halt work until the issues have been resolved.
+If your labor rights are violated and there are no ways to resolve the issue through your employer, you can alert the Labor Inspectorate in the Ministry of Labor and Social Welfare by filing an appeal.
+Labour Inspectors can inspect your workplace while preserving the privacy of your complaint and take necessary steps, which would entail providing advice to the employer on how to resolve such problems, issue fines or even halt work until the issues have been resolved.
 The Labor Inspectorate is obliged by Article 82 of the Law on Labor to issue a decision regarding your appeal within 30 days from when you filed your complaint or at least to tell you that the decision will be delayed.
-If this does not lead to any resolution, then the issue can be taken to the Ombudsperson Institution in Kosovo or to a Competent Court.
+If this does not lead to any resolution, then the issue can be taken to the Ombudsperson Institution or to a Competent Court.